Keldysh pseudo-fermion functional renormalization group for quantum magnetism: Pseudo-fermion Functional Renormalization Group

-is the partition function.
+since we can either put an operator on the $+$ or on the $-$ branch.
+The magnetic susceptibility in the contour basis then can be calculated using $\chi^{\pm\pm}=\partial \log(Z)/\partial h_\pm\partial h_\pm|_{h_\pm\to0}$ where $Z$ is the partition function.
 To get a physical result however, one has to calculate the retarded susceptibility, which can be done by either rotating the result of the susceptibility calculations afterwards, or by rotating directly in the action.
-We will choose the latter variant.
+We choose the latter variant.

 After the decomposition using Eq.~\eqref{eq:decomposition} and rotation with $f^1~=~1/\sqrt{2}(f^+-f^-)$ and $f^2=1/\sqrt{2}(f^++f^-)$ (cf. Eq.~\eqref{eq:Keldysh rotation}) we get

 Here, the last line represents the standard naming for an arbitrary field with sources $V$~\cite{Kamenev} with $V_q\equiv h_1$ and $V_{cl}\equiv h_2$.
 The real space spin susceptibility can then be calculated by